A Munto Fanfiction: Tomorrow's Promise © RedWingedAngel002

 "They're gone…" Yumemi whispered more to herself, than to the young prince in front of her, and anxiously twisted her cotton garments.
-"I don't get it… But they're always there!" she exclaimed.
+"I don't get it… But they're always there!"

 "I'm not lying!
 I'm not!"
 Her fretting gaze flicked downward and to the coiled hands at her chest, whimpering softly, "I'm not lying…" *1

 "It's okay.
 I believe you."
 He swallowed and tried his best to calm the blonde with a reassuring pat on the shoulder.
 "It's because… You're… You're here, on the island.
-The Magical Kingdom is one of the eight nations in Heaven.
+The Magical Kingdom is one of the seven nations in Heaven.
 We live in the sky."

 Her eyes gradually went wide, doe-like, and then turned to look out once more with dawn understanding.
-"Really?" she breathed.
+"Really?"

 "Yeah," the boy hesitantly answered.